poisonshell/MimicBento/BLOCK_DEVELOPMENT.md

 **Benefits for extension developers:**
 - ✅ **No breaking changes** - existing blocks continue working
-- ✅ **Progressive enhancement** - can upgrade to Lucide icons gradually
+- ✅ **Progressive enhancement** - can upgrade to React Icons gradually
 - ✅ **Automatic fallbacks** - unrecognized icons show default
-- ✅ **No dependencies** - extensions don't need to install Lucide React
+- ✅ **No dependencies** - extensions don't need to install React Icons
 - ✅ **Future-proof** - new icons can be added easily

 ### Dependencies

 Extensions using the icon system don't need to:
-- Install Lucide React themselves
+- Install React Icons themselves
 - Import any icon libraries
 - Handle icon mapping logic
 - Worry about compatibility